antonknk/merzmail/README.md

 # merzmail
-Scrape and analyse the [#merzmail](https://www.friedrich-merz.de/merzmail/merzmail-152/) newsletters by CDU leader Friedrich Merz as well as the far-right AfD's press releases using {rvest} and {RSelenium}.
+Initially, this project was set up to scrape and analyse the [#merzmail](https://www.friedrich-merz.de/merzmail/merzmail-152/) newsletters by CDU leader Friedrich Merz.
+It has meanwhile been extended to all press releases of parties in the German Bundestag.

-Plans for the future

-* Calculate document similarity / distinctiveness by source over time
-* keyness anaylsis (maybe also over time for specific words like "Woke", or "Cancel Culture" or other far-right buzzwords.
+The project draws on {rvest} and {RSelenium}.

 Feel free to fork the repo/fetch the data and use it for you own analyses.